dogmaticdev/IRON/README.md

 Quite frankly the phrase "Idiomatic IRON" is somewhat ironic since I have no intention of making the syntax readable.
 But that is mainly due to the fact that most instructions cannot be represented intuitively by a single word, and because ascii symbols only take up 1 byte of space.

 IRON doesnt care about whitespace and will delete any and all whitespace you have in your precompiled database.
-But If you do not use whitespace in the very specific manner im about to show you, it becomes impossible to write anything in IRON.
+The following whitespace guidline is purely for clarity and isn't required.

 That is, for every label1 in a:
 `? string &label1 &label2`